Adaptation to the Range in $K$-Armed Bandits: Adaptation to Range Based on AdaHedge: The AHB Strategy

 \section{Adaptation to Range Based on AdaHedge: The AHB Strategy}

-When the range of payoffs is known, \citet{AuCBFrSc02} use exponential weights (Hedge) on estimated payoffs and with extra-exploration (mixing with the uniform distribution) to achieve a distribution-free regret bound of order $\sqrt{KT \ln K}$.
-Actually, it is folklore knowledge that the extra-exploration used in this case is unnecessary.
-To deal with the case of of unknown payoff range, we consider a self-tuned version of Hedge called AdaHedge (\citealp{de2014follow}, see also earlier work by \citealp{cesa2007improved}) and do add extra-exploration.
+When the range of payoffs is known, \citet{AuCBFrSc02} achieve a distribution-free regret bound of order $\sqrt{KT \ln K}$ with exponential weights---the Hedge strategy---on estimated payoffs and with extra-exploration, i.e., by mixing exponential weights with the uniform distribution over arms.
+Actually, it is folklore knowledge that the extra-exploration used in this case is unnecessary (see, among others, \citealp{Sto05}).
+To deal with the case of an unknown payoff range, we consider a self-tuned version of Hedge called AdaHedge (\citealp{de2014follow}, see also an earlier work by \citealp{cesa2007improved}) and do add extra-exploration.
 Just as \citet{AuCBFrSc02}, we will actually obtain regret guarantees for oblivious adversarial bandits, not only distribution-free regret bounds for stochastic bandits.
 We therefore introduce now the setting of oblivious adversarial bandits and define adaptation to the range in that case.